 Your Ramona, California store has repeatedly delayed my prescription orders resulting in days without pain medication.
 Since when does it take four business days (and counting) to receive prescriptions?
 I am not happy with the repeated excuses and outright lies as to why my prescriptions are delayed time and time again.
 The staff there is usually kind, but that is of little solace when I am out of medication and in constant pain while my prescriptions are delayed again and again.

 I know that three business days is a lie, and it is rather pathetic that your staff lies to its customers.
 Your staff obviously missed my request, and would rather make something up than admit a mistake.
 It is now Wednesday, June 4th, and only one of my two pain medications has arrived.
 This is absolutely ridiculous.
-So now I *hope* my medication will be available four business days after my order.
+So now I “hope” my medication will be available four business days after my order.
 I am sure there will be another excuse tomorrow, as today they did not even provide me with a reason for the delay.

-Now I must begin the process of shopping around for a new pharmacy and there is no shortage - Wal-Mart, Sav-On, CVS, Costco, etc. But no more Rite Aid.
+Now, I must begin the process of shopping around for a new pharmacy and there is no shortage - Wal-Mart, Sav-On, CVS, Costco, etc. But no more Rite Aid.
 You have burned this bridge one too many times.
+Feel free to search the web for this review of your terrible service, as I plan on posting it to every pharmacy review blog, message board or website I can find.

-ATCO, NEW JERSEY -- Last week I told the pharmacist that I want my prescription slip back and to not fill my medication.
-He told me he couldn't do that for me right now cause he was by himself.
-So he told me he will leave a note with the other pharmacist.
-The next day so I had called and see if my slips were still there.
-The girl told me yeah that they have them that they won't throw something like that out and I said OK I will be there soon.
 So I went there and ask for my slips.
 Her head was like in the clouds.
 She was looking at the area where they keep filled prescriptions at and she asked me when I had it filled.
-I told her that I was only here for a slip and she said oh you meant the actual slips and I said yeah.
+I told her that I was only here for a slip and she said, “oh, you meant the actual slips” and I said, “yeah.”
 And then she asked the pharmacist where are my slips, so he came to me and said that my prescription had been filled and I told him I never wanted them filled that I told the other pharmacist that.

-He said he has to back it out of the system and find the slip for me he told me to come back in a hour so I did.
-And he asked me if it was a phone-in one I told him no that I dropped it off in person and I asked him why.
-He told me that he couldn't locate my slips and I asked him if they might have thrown it out he told me he doesn't think so then I said that they has to be somewhere here he told me he don't know what to tell me and asked me if I can contact my doctor to get a new one but he doesn't understand the concept of this.
+He said he has to back it out of the system and find the slip for me.
+He told me to come back in a hour, so I did.
+And he asked me if it was a phone-in one, I told him no that I dropped it off in person and I asked him why.
+He told me that he couldn't locate my slips and I asked him if they might have thrown it out.
+He told me he doesn't think so, then I said that they has to be somewhere here.
+He told me he don't know what to tell me and asked me if I can contact my doctor to get a new one but he doesn't understand the concept of this.
 The slips shouldn't have been lost in the first place that I had notified the pharmacist last week that I will be picking my slips up.